Why More Americans Are Choosing Open Carriers in 2025

 Summary and Recommendation

 Open carrier auto transport remains the go-to method for Americans in 2025 for good reason: it’s affordable, widely available, and safe for most standard vehicles.
-Whether you’re relocating for work, sending a car to your college-aged child, or buying from out of state, open transport is likely the most efficient and cost-effective option.
+Whether you're relocating for work, sending a car to your college-aged child, or buying from out of state, open transport is likely the most efficient and cost-effective option.
+At Transportvibe, we recommend comparing both open and enclosed options before booking, but for the majority of everyday drivers, open shipping offers unbeatable value.
+Get a Free Open Carrier Shipping Quote and see how much you could save on your next move.